gulam101/CSS-Responsive-Website/README.md

 ### Description:

 ### Prerequisites:
-- Any Modern Browser (Prefably Chrome or Firefox)
+- Any Modern Browser (Preferably Chrome or Firefox)

 ### What I Learnt: